Extended School Project

-The children of working families in Grafton, Midway, Minto, North-Border-Walhalla, Northwood, and St. Thomas, North Dakota are kept safe, engaged in learning, and on the path to success in life at times when they would otherwise be unsupervised.
+The children of working families in Grafton, Midway, Minto, Northwood, Park River Area and Valley-Edinburg, North Dakota are engaged in learning, in a safe environment and started on the path to success at times when they would otherwise be unsupervised.
 Local schools keep them from risk by opening their doors earlier and keeping them open later.
-The North Valley Extended School Project provides daily activities that improve academic skills, student behavior, health, and esteem.
+The North Valley Extended School Project provides daily activities that improve academic skills, student behavior, health, and self-esteem.
 Adults are provided opportunities to learn.
-Many organizations take leadership roles in the development and implementation of all activities.
+Many organizations take leadership roles in the development and implementation of project activities.

 Partners Bring Quality to Programs: